-Hiking in Svalbard: An unexpected treat By Ira Schack
+Hiking in Svalbard: An unexpected treat by Ira Schack

 My wife and I dislike cruising.
 There is no way around it.
 The feeling of being cramped into a tiny room where at any moment my wife’s motion sickness could rear its ugly head just makes the whole experience stressful.
-However with all that said, you couldn’t wipe the smile off my face during our one week expedition on Polar Quest’s Sea Endurance.
+However with all that said, you couldn’t wipe the smile off my face during our one week expedition on Polar Quest’s M/S Quest.
 Everywhere you looked the scenery just made your jaw drop as the snow covered fjords stole the show.
 But that wasn’t our favorite part, no not for these land lovers.

 The incredible experiences we had during the landings was what brought us such joy.
 We had expected to make short stops for our landings, take a few photos, maybe have a quick lecture about the history of the island and then back to the boat.
 Imagine our surprise when we were given the opportunity to explore this classic arctic tundra by foot with three incredible hikes and one magical landing on moving ice.